 - being agitated,

 - complaining of headaches and stomachaches.

 Your teen may pretend not to be concerned.
 Don’t let this fool you.
 Talk to her and ask about any doubts or fears she may have.
 Teens can also:

 - become moody, less patient, argumentative and sad,

 - have trouble with sleeping or changes in appetite,

 - want to be alone or with others more than usual.

 How you can help

 Take your child's concerns seriously.
 Respect his thoughts and feelings.
 Don’t tell him his feelings are silly.
-Your child should know that it’s okay to be upset and his concerns are okay.
+Your child should know that it’s okay to be upset by disturbing events and his concerns are okay.
 At the same time, avoid talking about what happened over and over if your child is doing fine.

 Check in to see how your child is feeling, but don’t force your child to talk until she’s ready.
 Sometimes children just want simple, reassuring answers.
 Encourage a younger child to draw a picture or tell a story about how she feels.
 Offer plenty of hugs and cuddles if your child needs them.